shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 +++
 title = "Chicken Salmoriglio"
 date = "2021-10-05"
-description = "
-Salmoriglio refers to a dressing used in Southern Italy, specifically Sicily and Calabria, to marinate or flavor dishes.
+description = "Salmoriglio refers to a dressing used in Southern Italy, specifically Sicily and Calabria, to marinate or flavor dishes.
 The key ingredients are lemon juice, olive oil, garlic, and oregano.
 We use salmoriglio in our home to flavor everything from salads, to fish, to chicken.
 Enjoy this recipe using authentic salmoriglio sauce to flavor baked chicken.
 You could grill chicken salmoriglio for a tasty, chargrilled outcome as well." tags = [
     "entree",